muskit/WacK-Repackager/HOWTO.md

 WACCA splits up the BGM audio streams into different .awb files.
 However, there is only one .acb index file, which we've duplicated to correspond to each .awb.
 Our job now is to pair each of the .awb streams to its corresponding index in the .acb, which identifies the stream to a certain song ID.
 This method will work for *most* of the song audio.
 However, some .awb audio streams won't correspond to the .acb indexes we've just set up.
 Alternative methods are being looked into to recover erroneous audio streams.

 You will need the latest version of [Audio Cue Editor (ACE)](https://github.com/LazyBone152/ACE) for this.

+You will also need a lot of patience, as due to the odd formatting of these audio files, **every audio stream is going to be hand-extracted one by one.**

 For each .acb file (starting with MER_BGM.acb)...
 1. Load it into ACE.